objektwerks/scalafx.http/README.md

 Rest App
 --------
 >The RestApp uses the Chuck Norris ( http://api.icndb.com/jokes/random/ ) rest service.
-Of course, the app does not invoke this service, Chuck does.
+Of course, the app does not call this service, Chuck does.
 The main web site can be found at: http://www.icndb.com/the-jokes-2/

 * URL: http://api.icndb.com/jokes/random
 ```